 So setting goals, starting from someday and then leading to now, is the solution.
 This is the way that you can think about it.
-The success habit can lead you through what you would like to accomplish someday.
+The success habit can lead you through what you want to accomplish someday.
 It looks similar to the domino effect.

 Live for productivity

-Productivity is putting together a life of extraordinary results simply from getting the most out of what you do.
+Productivity is putting together a life of extraordinary results simply from getting the most out of your work.
 Therefore the most accessible people are the people that are the most productive.
 The iceberg part will show you’ve set your goals and purpose.

 - Write down a handful of activities you’re passionate about.

-- Pick one activity and one outcome most important to you.
+- Pick one activity and one outcome that is most important to you.

 - Combine your activity and outcome to answer the ultimate question: what is the one thing I can do that will make everything easier?